Program overview

 Location: Rochester, Minnesota

 The Child Life Specialist Internship is designed to provide a hands-on experience coupled with educational opportunities.
-Each intern will participate in a 16-week (640-hour) experience, under the supervision of a Certified Child Life Specialist, to develop clinical skills in therapeutic play techniques, preparation, procedural support, assessment, and education.
+Each student will participate in a 16-week (640-hour) experience, under the supervision of a Certified Child Life Specialist, to develop clinical skills in therapeutic play techniques, preparation, procedural support, assessment, and education.

 Graduation and certification